rogeriochaves/codesearch/README.md

 python3 codesearch/cli.py bash replace text in file
 ```

-The CLI initializes the model all the time, to leave it running for faster searches, start the server:
+The CLI initializes the model each time you run it, to leave it running for faster searches, start the server:

 ```bash
 python3 codesearch/server.py